Hollywood, Second Time DUI, Defense Verdict at Jury Trial

 However, as to the section 23152(a) charge, officers never actually observed him driving, as they arrested him at a nearby gas station after helicopters spotted him stopped there getting gas.
 In other words, the arresting officers at the scene lacked the ability to testify about whether our client’s “mental and physical abilities were so impaired that he could no longer drive with the caution of a sober person, using ordinary care, under similar circumstances.”
 This quoted portion is from the jury instructions for the Vehicle Code § 23152(a) charge.

 At the DMV hearing, the DMV reinstated our client’s license, finding that the necessity defense was a complete defense to our client driving at all.
 The DMV viewed the video and realized our client had no alternative, but to drive to save his life.

-The District Attorney at the Metropolitan Courthouse was not as easy to persuade of this and the case proceeded to a jury trial.
+The Los Angeles City Attorney at the Metropolitan Courthouse was not as easy to persuade of this and the case proceeded to a jury trial.
 Trial lasted five days.

 The jury was shown the security camera videos from the bar several times.
 They heard the police officers testify that they never observed any compromise in how our client operated his vehicle.
 They had no idea that he was even intoxicated until after they detected the odor of alcohol in his breath and had him submit to a breath test.
 The jury was instructed about the necessity defense.

 After several hours of deliberating, the jury returned a defense verdict on the section 23152(a) count.
 Our client was very happy; however, he was convicted of driving with a BAC of 0.08% or higher.